VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment: Related Works

 \section{Related Works}

-\textbf{Uni-modal Self-supervised Pre-training:} In recent years, the machine learning community has observed a boom of self-supervised pre-training.
-In the language domain, representations learned by BERT~\citep{Devlin2019BERTPO}, RoBERTa~\citep{liu2019roberta} have become the default setting for any downstream tasks.
-Generative models such as GPT~\citep{Radford2019LanguageMA, Brown2020LanguageMA} have also achieved impressive few-shot/zero-shot performances on novel applications.
-SimCSE~\citep{Gao2021SimCSESC} uses contrastive learning to help learn useful sentence representations.
+\textbf{Uni-modal Self-supervised Pre-training:} In recent years, the machine learning community has observed a boom in self-supervised pre-training.
+In the language domain, representations learned by BERT \citep{Devlin2019BERTPO}, RoBERTa \citep{liu2019roberta} have become the default setting for many downstream tasks.
+Generative models such as GPT \citep{Radford2019LanguageMA, Brown2020LanguageMA} have also achieved impressive few-shot/zero-shot performances on novel applications.
+SimCSE \citep{Gao2021SimCSESC} uses contrastive learning to help learn useful sentence representations.